When and how you can edit and withdraw published requirements.

 - you’ve found another way to do the work

-How to withdraw your requirements
+How to withdraw or cancel your requirements